 Applying this new framework of road rules to our judgement of bad behaviour we see on the roads brings to light interesting new insights into the problems of traffic.
 The video below is a great example of why it’s so important we all understand these real rules of the road and apply them in our daily driving

 This driver sat waiting for a long time to turn on a green light, out of concern for being able to clear the snow-covered intersection fast enough to avoid oncoming traffic.
 So far, so good (ignoring that their lights were off…).
 Then the traffic light turned red and the driver took it as their cue to go, seemingly thinking the oncoming traffic had to stop, by pure force of law!
-They mistakenly put their observance of traffic law in general above the right-of-way concerns that they’d been so cautiously applying just seconds before, causing them to forget the most fundamental principle of road use: safety!
-Clearly, observing the right of way must be our first concern over all other laws.
+They mistakenly placed their respect for traffic signals above the safety concerns that they’d been so cautiously applying just seconds before!

 So it turns out that there’s a hierarchy of traffic laws, the top laws being those that assign who has priority if there’s conflicting traffic.
 Returning to the common example of blowing past a stop, it’s only a problem if someone were cut off or a collision was risked in the process.
 On its own, a failure to stop doesn’t indicate any offense other than to the law.